SlavkoPar/spa-crud/README.md

 * sorting
 * filtering
 * inline editing
+* each cell can contain another Knockout Component like DateTimePicker, Drop-Down, and any other reusable component
 * ...

-Additionaly, each grid cell can contain another Knockout Component like DateTimePicker, Drop-Down, and any other reusable component.
 I will present usage of SLGrid component in Single Page Application environment for CRUD operations.
 These grid features are very useful for Admin part of any site with many different tables and relations.
 Actually, this is attempt to finaly define set of actions needed for Create, Read, Update and Delete some entity.